Best Colored Pencils for Adult Coloring Books: Our Top 5

 Caran D’ache Supracolor Metal Box Set

-Click the image to see the Supracolors on Amazon
+Click the image or blue text to see the Supracolors on Amazon

 Caran D’ache Supracolor colored pencils are watercolor pencils, also called aquarelles, meaning you can mix them with water as well as use them as regular colored pencils.
 (The best way is to use them to make watercolors, then use a brush to paint).
 They are soft and blendable in both wet and dry form.
 When used in wet or dry, they still offer unlimited blending possibilities.
 Their thick 3.7 mm cores offer exceptional covering power (making them a good value) and excellent lightfastness.
 They are ideal for covering large surfaces and sharpen to a fine point for crosshatching.
 Their hexagonal barrels make for an easy grip.
 They’re made in Switzerland with wood from Forest Council-certified cedar.